Unintended consequences and bad apples

 The Department of Education and Training has also increased the level of evidence required when making payments under the scheme.

-The result of these changes and action taken by the Australian Competition and Consumer Commission against suspect RTOs has resulted in funding for a number of RTOs being reduced, and in some cases the appointment of external administrators.
+The result of these changes and action taken by the Australian Competition and Consumer Commission against suspect RTOs has resulted in funding for a number of RTOs being

 Further changes to the scheme are likely.
 Submissions for a consultation process closed on 30 June 2016.
 The previous Minister for Vocational Education and Skills, Simon Birmingham, stated an intention to introduce a new model for VET FEE-HELP in 20175.
-Although Senator Birmingham has since been promoted to cabinet (into the Education portfolio), it is expected that the new Assistant Minister for Vocational Education will continue the process of redesigning the scheme.
+Although Senator Birmingham has since been promoted to

 The Commonwealth’s latest discussion paper6 contained a number of suggestions and potential changes.
 It seems likely that at a minimum any changes would include: